berobloom/LSCIndoorCameraLocal1080p/README.md

 Day2Night=10
 ```

-Reboot the camera after changing these settings
+Reboot the camera after changing these settings.

 ## Things to do

 * Write a custom p2p TUTK client with an RTSP Server.
 * Patch the application binary to set up credentials dynamically
 * Patch nightvision
+* Patching out internal motion detection
+  * Seems the camera has some inbuilt motion detection running.

 ## Contribute